byu-magicc/byu-magicc.github.io/docs/research/current_projects.md

 2. Copy the template project page and fill it with your project information.

 To do the first:
-Copy the template below and add it inside the <div> HTML blocks, with entries in alphabetical order.
+Copy the template below and add it inside the <div> HTML blocks.
 Add an overview picture to docs/research/projects/assets/{your project name}.
 This photo should be cropped square and about 600x600 in size (to keep webpage page load times quick).

 To do the second:
 Copy the template.md file in the docs/directory/projects folder, renaming your copy to {project_name}.md.
 Fill the template with whatever information you'd like to include to show off your project.
 You can add additional photos to your assets folder and include them there.